 Veronica Veerkamp – Lead Writer and Researcher for documentary

-TURKS AND CAICOS EXPLORER CREW
+TURKS AND CAICOS EXPLORER II CREW

-Jean-Francois Chabot Fleet Captain More Info
+Jean-Francois Chabot Fleet Captain

-Jennifer Cumming Fleet Operations Manager More Info
+Jennifer Cumming Fleet Operations Manager

-Acclaimed and experienced choreographer and performer David Bowen had traveled widely and performed in theater, on TV and even music videos in the USA, Europe and Japan.
+Acclaimed and experienced choreographer and performer David Bowen had travelled widely and performed in theater, on TV and even music videos in the USA, Europe and Japan.
 Born in the Turks and Caicos Islands with a family from Bambarra and Lorimers in Middle Caicos and childhood memories of Grand Turk, David is now Director of the Culture and Arts Commission in the TCI and lectures, performs and coordinates much of the cultural activity that takes place nationally and internationally.
 David is also Trustee of the Turks and Caicos National Museum and is President of the Turks and Caicos Islands Friends of the Arts Foundation.

 Dr Donald H Keith

-Donald Keith is the Principal Investigator of the 2006 Search for Trouvadore Expedition.
-He also directed the 2004 expedition.
+Donald Keith is the Principal Investigator of the 2008 Search for Trouvadore Expedition.
+He also directed the 2004 and 2006 expeditions.
 Dr. Keith has been the president of Ships of Discovery since its inception in 1989.
 A diver since 1969, he has directed field research from the Bahamas to Panama and has participated in shipwreck investigations in more than a dozen foreign countries.
 From 1980-1988 he directed the excavation, analysis and conservation of the Molasses Reef wreck, the oldest shipwreck found in the Americas.
 The need for a space to house the conserved artifacts was instrumental in the establishment of the Turks & Caicos National Museum in 1991.
 The Molasses Reef Wreck is the museum’s central exhibit.
-The discovery of archival documents by the museum’s founder Mrs. Grethe Seim, led Dr. Keith to spearhead the multi-year and multinational research effort for the slave ship Trouvadore.
+The discovery of archival documents by the museum’s founder Mrs. Grethe Seim, led Dr. Keith to spearhead the multi-year and multi-national research effort for the slave ship Trouvadore.
 Dr. Keith is also a Trustee of the Turks & Caicos National Museum.

-Dr Toni L Carrell
+Dr. Toni L. Carrell

-Toni Carrell is the Co-Principal Investigator for the 2006 Search for the Slave Ship Trouvadore Expedition, a position she also held during the 2004 expedition.
+Toni Carrell is the Co-Principal Investigator for the 2008 Search for the Slave Ship Trouvadore Expedition, a position she also held during the 2004 and 2006 expeditions.
 She joined Ships of Discovery in 1990 after having worked as an underwater archaeologist for the National Park Service’s Submerged Cultural Resources Unit for many years.
 Carrell has extensive experience investigating shipwrecks from the 1600s to WWII throughout the United States and in several foreign countries.
 Her primary interest is hull construction.
 That led her to field directing the excavation of the La Salle shipwreck, La Belle for the Texas Historical Commission in 1997.
 Carrell served as Chairman of the Advisory Council on Underwater Archaeology from 1995-2000 and represented the Society for Historical Archaeology during the UNESCO meeting of experts on the development of the international Convention on the Protection of Underwater Cultural Heritage, adopted in 2001.